- My mother Jeannette in yard of home in Weston Place, PA.

 Her parents picked wild mushrooms in the forest and strung them on a string and hung straight across in the kitchen to dry.
 They also picked Huckleberries , blueberries and canned them.

 When her parents were first married and she being the oldest recalls some of these details of the house.
 In Lost Creek # 2, they lived in a “double” house with her maternal grandmother and grandfather from Lithuania.
 My mom said that her grandmother worked hard all of the time at home.
 She made sauerkraut in large wooden barrel, it was kept in the basement.
-My mouth waters for a taste of that sauerkraut.
-She baked bread, in the coal stove as well as” Coshi”, A potato mixture that was baked in a large oblong pan.
+My mom said, ” My mouth waters for a taste of that sauerkraut! ” She baked bread, in the coal stove as well as” Koshi”, A potato mixture that was baked in a large oblong pan.
 She remembers the nice crust on top of the “Coshi” (pronounce- co-she-).
-A dish called Kapoosta was cooked, made of pork and cabbage. ( recipe is in this blog: the link http://luvsclassics.wordpress.com/tag/lithuanian/ ).
+A dish called Kapoosta was cooked, made of pork and cabbage. ( recipe is in this blog: the link https://luvsclassics.wordpress.com/tag/lithuanian/ ).

 My mother’s father, my grandfather emigrated from Italy as a child of six years old by ship with his mother to Ellis Island in New York.
 Being that he had a taste for Italian foods, “an Italian stomach”, my grandmother learned to cook that traditional Italian dish of Polenta.
 It was served with tomato sauce.
 She also cooked pasta for lunch on Sundays.
 Once living in Weston Place in their own house, they would visit the gradmother each Sunday and have pasta again for supper.
 Her Uncle Tommy also lived in the house before he was married.
 His preference for the pasta was fresh made, so when she recalls looking out the window and upon seeing his car, the pasta was put on to boil.